isabella232/devo-ps.github.io/_posts/blog/2013-09-25-vagrant-docker-and-ansible-wtf.md

 category: blog
 title: Vagrant, Docker and Ansible.
 WTF?
 author: vincent
-hn:
+hn: 6444084

 layout: post
 ---

 Given that we're building a SaaS that helps our client managing their infrastructure, our team is pretty familiar with leveraging VMs and configuration management tools.
-We actually have been heavy users of Vagrant and [Ansible](http://devo.ps/blog/2013/07/03/ansible-simply-kicks-ass.html) for the past year, and it's helped us tremendously normalize our development process, making sure everybody is running .
+We've actually been heavy users of Vagrant and [Ansible](http://devo.ps/blog/2013/07/03/ansible-simply-kicks-ass.html) for the past year, and it's helped us tremendously normalize our development process.

 As our platform grew in complexity, some additional needs emerged: